PhilipYip1988/python-tutorials/numpy_library/readme.md

 Note the first column is unchanged as nothing has been added to it, and the last column is the column returned from the sum method.

-The `diff` function calculates the difference along an `ndarray`, 2 elements are used to calculate a difference and therefore when this function operates along the column `axis`, the result has `column` shorter:
+The `diff` function calculates the difference along an `ndarray`, 2 elements are used to calculate a difference and therefore when this function propogates along the column `axis` the result is a `column` shorter.
+This is similar to the aggregate methods previously explored but progrates to `n-1` instead of aggregating to `1` element:

 ```python